Waste Carrier Licence

 Who needs to be registered as a waste carrier?

-Anyone*, not just waste contractors, who transports someone else’s waste as part of their trade or to make money must be registered as a waste carrier with the Environment Agency (EA).
+Anyone*, not just waste contractors, that transports someone else’s waste as part of their trade or to make money must be registered as a waste carrier with the Environment Agency (EA).
 In addition, tradesmen transporting building, demolition or refurbishment rubbish they have created themselves must also be registered as a waste carrier.

 The requirement to be licensed as a waste carrier applies regardless of where the waste is taken (whether back to the carrier’s own premises, another person’s premises, or directly to a licensed disposal facility) or whether the waste carrier is a one-man band, partnership or limited company.